msdx321/RT-Bench/docs/source/3-Extending_rt-bench.markdown

 ```

 **NOTE**: When editing the Doxyfile, paths are relative to the Doxyfile location!

 ### Updating a benchmark set submodule

-Changes in an RT-Bench submodule are not detected automatically to prevent the submodule breaking when breaking changes are introduced and to make te commit history of RT-Bench always deployable.
+Changes in an RT-Bench submodule are not detected automatically to prevent the submodule breaking when breaking changes are introduced and to make the commit history of RT-Bench always deployable.
-Whenever a submodule is updated and it is judeged compatible to the current version of RT-Bench it is necessary to update the submodule reference SHA-1.
+Whenever a submodule is updated and it is judged compatible to the current version of RT-Bench it is necessary to update the submodule reference SHA-1.
 A quick way to do this is by adding the submodule folder to the repo, committing and pushing the changes.

 ## Add a new benchmark in an existing set {#new-bmark}

+RT-Bench was designed for single-threaded benchmarks and has a limited support
+for multi-threaded benchmarks.
+A multi-threaded benchmark follows more or less
+the same procedure for single threaded benchmarks, but with some important
+differences that are highlighted in the corresponding [section](
+#new-bmark-multi).

+### Single thread benchmark {#new-bmark-single}

 When adding and integrating new benchmark in an existing benchmark set the following steps are needed: